XinShuo-ph/KAdath_Frontera/README.md

 respective solver.

-Additionally, each initial data has a respective exporter which can be seen in src/Utilities/Exporters.
-These exporters allow one to compile an interface code for an evolution toolkit along with the Kadath static library located in ./lib, in order to export data based on input grid points.
+Additionally, each initial data has a respective exporter which can be seen in `src/Utilities/Exporters`.
+These exporters allow one to compile an interface code for an evolution framework along with the Kadath static library located in `$HOME_KADATH/lib`, in order to export data based on input grid points.

 # 2. Modifications from base Kadath

-In addition to the solving routines included within ./codes, we also note the major overall modifications and additions that differ from base Kadath.
+In addition to the solving routines included within `$HOME_KADATH/codes`, we also note the major overall modifications and additions that differ from base Kadath.
-1. This branch includes memory optimizations that inspired portions of the optimization branch
+1. This branch includes memory optimizations that inspired portions of the optimization (now main) branch
 2. Modification/addition of numerical spaces for the BH, BBH, BNS, and BHNS
 3. Addition of an equation of state infrastructure utilizing Margherita standalone to handle tabulated and polytropic EOS - see [include/EOS](https://bitbucket.org/fukaws/fuka/src/fuka/include/EOS)